Hopf-algebraic structures on mixed graphs: Introduction

 where $\epsilon_\delta^{*-1}$ is the inverse of the counit $\epsilon_\delta$ of $\delta$ for the convolution product $*$ associated to $\Delta$.
 Moreover, for any $a\in A$,

 \end{itemize}

 We apply here these results on mixed graphs.
-In the first section, we define a structure of double bialgebras on mixed graphs.
-We work in the frame of species and use the formalism built in \cite{Foissy41} of contraction-extraction coproduct.
-We first give in Proposition \ref{prop1.4} the species of mixed graphs $\bfG$ a bialgebra structure in the category of species (what is commonly called a twisted bialgebra structure), and then a contraction-extraction coproduct in Proposition \ref{prop1.6}.
-Consequently, applying the bosonic Fock functor of \cite{Aguiar2010}, we obtain a double bialgebra of mixed graphs $\calF[\bfG]$, and more generally, for any commutative and cocommutative bialgebra $V$, a double bialgebra $\calF_V[\bfG]$ of mixed graphs which vertices are decorated by elements of $V$.
+In the second section, we define a structure of double bialgebras on mixed graphs.
+We work in the species framework and use the formalism built in \cite{Foissy41} of contraction-extraction coproduct, which is shortly described in the first section.
+We first give in Proposition \ref{prop1.4} to the species of mixed graphs $\bfG$ a bialgebra structure in the category of species (what is commonly called a twisted bialgebra structure), and then a contraction-extraction coproduct in Proposition \ref{prop1.6}.
+Consequently, applying the bosonic Fock functor \cite{Aguiar2010}, we obtain a double bialgebra of mixed graphs $\calF[\bfG]$, and more generally, for any commutative and cocommutative bialgebra $V$, a double bialgebra $\calF_V[\bfG]$ of mixed graphs whose vertices are decorated by elements of $V$.
 Using Loday and Ronco's rigidity theorem, we prove that $(\calF_V[\bfG],\Delta)$ is a cofree coalgebra (Corollary \ref{cor1.9}).

-We study certain subobjects and quotients of $\bfG$ in the second section.
+We study certain sub-objects and quotients of $\bfG$ in the third section.
 Obviously, simple (i.e., unoriented) graphs and oriented graphs define twisted double subbialgebras of $\bfG$, denoted respectively by $\bfG_s$ and $\bfG_o$ (Proposition 2.1).
 Applying the bosonic Fock functor to $\bfG_s$, we obtain again the double bialgebra of graphs of \cite{Foissy36,Foissy41}.
 We also consider the subspecies of acyclic mixed graphs $\bfG_{aco}$, which turns out to be stable under the product and the first coproduct $\Delta$, but not on the second one.
 However, quotienting by non acyclic mixed graphs, $\bfG_{ac}$ can be seen as a twisted double bialgebra, quotient of $\bfG$ (Proposition 2.5).
 It contains a twisted double subbialgebra of oriented acyclic mixed graphs $\bfG_{aco}$, which has itself for quotient the twisted double bialgebra of topologies of \cite{Foissy37} (Proposition 2.6).